 At my school, we have open library time every morning.
 To keep things less chaotic, I require students to have a library pass to visit.
 This way, I know that their homeroom teachers have accounted for them.
 In the past, I've given teachers photocopied passes, but this year I'm going to provide each teacher 3 laminated passes.
 This way there won't be more than 3 students from each homeroom in the library in the morning.
 I will share my library pass design with you as well!

 Finally, I "employ" several library helpers each year.
 At the beginning of the school year, I have interested 5th grade students fill out a library helper application.
 These students have to be willing to come in one day each week during their recess time.
 Ideally, I'd like my library helpers to shelve books, but they don't always do a good job, so I assign them other small tasks like putting barcode stickers on index cards or delivering AR reports to teachers.
 I am glad to have any help I can get.
 I am working on my library helper application as well, and I will let you know when it is available for you.

 What idea can you share that would help everyone as school starts this year?
 Please share it in the comments!
-Also, if you’re not signed up for my email list, sign up by clicking here!
-My August newsletter will be going out soon and you won’t want to miss it.
-You’ll also get a month’s worth of free library lesson plans, just for signing up!
+Also, if you're not signed up for my email list, sign up by clicking here!
+My August newsletter will be going out soon and you won't want to miss it.
+You'll also get a free sample of my library lesson plans, just for signing up!